Timmy-Bergkvist/Pralinorskan-app/README.md

 ##### Profile page:
 - Order form.
 Displays a form with the customer's order number and order history.
 - Order number link.
 Redirects the customer to more detailed order information.
-- Customer informaton.
+- Customer information.
 Displays a form with the customer's current information.
 - Update button.
 Updates the form with the customer's information.
 - Home button.
 Redirects the customer to products page, will only be displayed if the customer is not registered.
 - Orders button.
 Redirects the customer to order history page, will only be displayed if the customer is registered.

 ##### Cart page:
 - Delete button.
-Delete the specific product information.
+Deletes the specific product.
 - Update button.
 Updates the amount of items in the cart.
 - Increment and Decrement buttons.
 Option to increase or decrease the amount.
-- Back to home button.
+- Back to products button.
 Redirects the customer to products page.
 - Checkout button.
 Redirects the customer to checkout page.

 ##### Checkout page:
-- Billing information form.
-Form that needs to be filled in by customer to make a order.
+- Billing information form that needs to be filled out by customer to make an order.
 - Payment fieldset.
 A fieldset that needs to be filled with card number, CVC and expiration date.
-- Submit button.
-Submits the order and redirects the customer to checkout success that displays order information.
+- Submit button that submits the order and redirects the customer to a checkout success page that displays order information.
-- Save check label.
-Gives the customer the option to save order details for future purchase.
+- Save check symbol.
+Gives the customer the option to save order details for future purchases.
 - Login link.
-Gives the customer the option to login before purchase.
+Gives the customer the option to login before purchasing.
 - Register link.
-Gives the customer the option to get registered before purchase.
+Gives the customer the option to get registered before purchasing.
 - Adjust cart button.
 Redirects the customer to cart page.

 ##### Footer:
 - Social links.
-On click redirects the customer to Facebook, Twitter, Instagram and Linkedin.
+When clicked it redirects the customer to Facebook, Twitter, Instagram and Linkedin.